JakeMaldonado/vscode-tailwindcss-1/README.md

 ## Features

 - Supports **autocomplete** for _all_ Tailwind classes
+- Supports **autocomplete** for _some_ FinanceIt components (these will be added as docs are updated)
 - Reads your project's `tailwind.js` config and **reacts to changes in realtime**
   - Example: Add a new color called lilac to config for text colors and `text-lilac` will appear in autocomplete **instantly**
-- Works with several languages modes including HTML, JavaScript, JavaScript React, TypeScript React, PHP and Vue
+- Works with several languages modes including HTML, JavaScript, JavaScript React, TypeScript React, PHP, HAML, Emblem and Vue
 - Supports `@apply` in CSS and SCSS files
 - Supports Emmet shortcuts
 - No need for generated CSS on disk for autocomplete to work (Works with **webpack dev server** too)

 ## Installation

-Install this extension from the VS Code extensions marketplace.
-Search for `Tailwind CSS Autocomplete` or go [here](https://marketplace.visualstudio.com/items?itemName=sidharthachatterjee.vscode-tailwindcss)

-You can also install this via Quick Open (⌘P)

-`ext install sidharthachatterjee.vscode-tailwindcss`
+Installation
+Make sure you have Node.js installed.
+Then run:

+Clone the repo and cd into the extension folder run `code --install-extension vscode-tailwindcss-1.vsix`

 ## Configuration